-“Virtual care is an option that can be a convenient way to access care for select minor conditions, not to mention, it costs a fraction of an emergency room visit,” Dr. Newland says.
+“Virtual care and SmartExam are two options that offer a convenient way to access care for select minor conditions.
+Not to mention, it costs a fraction of an emergency room visit,” Dr. Newland says.

 Help your family feel better without leaving home.
 Try virtual care today!